SS Robert E. Lee: Sinking

 The ship began to list to port, and then starboard, before finally sinking by the stern about 15 minutes after the torpedo hit.
 Of the 407 crewmen and passengers, 15 passengers and 10 crewmen died in the sinking.
 The survivors were rescued by the patrol boats USS PC-566 and USS SC-19, and the tug Underwriter, and they were transported without incident to Venice, Louisiana.

 Wreckage

 In 1986, an oil and gas survey conducted by Shell Offshore discovered the shipwreck of Robert E. Lee in the Mississippi Canyon.
 It was located at a depth of 4700 ft.
 In January 2001, the wreckage was once again spotted, but this time it was located by C & C Technologies.
-Located 1 mi away was the wreckage of German submarine U-166 after it had been sunk with depth charges by PC-566.
+Located 1 mi away was the wreckage of German submarine U-166, which had been sunk with depth charges by PC-566.